thirdweb-dev/modular-contracts/README.md

 <p align="center"><strong>Write smart contracts for which you can add, remove, upgrade or switch out the exact parts you want.</strong></p>
 <br />

-A Modular Contract is built of two kinds of parts: a _Modular Core_ and its _Modular Extensions_.
+A Modular Contract is built of two kinds of parts: a _Modular Core_ and its _Modular Modules_.

 ![modular-contracts-analogy](./assets/readme-hero-image.png)

 A developer writes a **_Core_** smart contract as the foundation that can be customized by adding new parts and updating or removing these parts over time.
-These ‘parts’ are **_Extension_** smart contracts which any third-party developer can independently develop with reference to the **_Core_** smart contract as the known foundation to build around.
+These ‘parts’ are **_Module_** smart contracts which any third-party developer can independently develop with reference to the **_Core_** smart contract as the known foundation to build around.

 # Install and Use